inet-framework/inet/doc/src/users-guide/ch-apps.rst

 requests (always waiting for the complete reply to arrive before sending a new request), and closes the connection.

-The server app should be :ned:`TcpGenericServerApp`; the model sends :msg:`GenericAppMsg` messages.
+The server app should be :ned:`TcpGenericServerApp`; the model sends a :msg:`GenericAppMsg` messages.

 Example settings: